Designers Help Silver Spring Home Sell For More

 These and other issues gave the house a sad feeling as if the home had been left behind.

 But no worries!
 DKG was called in to give this little jewel the affection it deserved.
 And, not surprisingly, it sold for a terrific return within four days!

-Keep in mind that when you put your house on the market with DKG, our design and staging is included.
-Our design choices, furniture styles and accents are specifically chosen to help today's potential buyers imagine a new beginning for themselves.
-Check out the accompanying “before-and-after” video for a sampling of what I'm referring to!
+Keep in mind that when you put your house on the market with DKG, our design and staging are included.
+Our design choices, furniture styles, and accents are specifically chosen to help today's potential buyers imagine a new beginning for themselves.
+Check out the accompanying “before-and-after” video above for a sampling of what I'm referring to!

 Before we could stage this home, we needed to tackle some of the above-mentioned challenges that were keeping this home from selling for a big return.
 And we got the job done with only a modest investment.

 - The offending carpet was quickly yanked out.
 Some odors are just too strong to remove from the carpet, and allowing a bad smell to persist is no way to help a family envision a fresh start.

 - Dark spaces were brightened up with three strategies: installing overhead lighting, removing heavy window treatments, and removing “highly personalized” colors.
 Pink and green walls might have seemed cool at the time, but they’re an unwanted distraction to buyers.

 - New, lighter colors were chosen with flexibility in mind.
 The color choices were subtle enough to allow prospective buyers to imagine filling rooms with their own furniture.
 And all hues belonged to the same color palette to ensure room-to-room flow.